cunybpl/bRema/README.md

 ```
 ![](https://github.com/tinnaing347/bRema/blob/master/man/figures/readme_example_plot_1.png "A 3PC model for electricity")

-If one has a dataset of multiple buildings energy usage similar to sample data provided in the package, one can use `bRema::batch_run` function to  batch run multiple buildings and perform more analysis.
+To model a dataset of multiple buildings similar to sample data provided in the package, use the `bRema::batch_run` function to batch run multiple buildings for analysis.
 ```r
 library(bRema)
 #batch running and modelling